sul-cidr/scriptchart-backend/README.md

 $ pipenv sync --dev
 ```

 2. Create a database (if not created yet) and migrate.
 A `DATABASE_URL` can be defined in a `.env` file or set as an environment variable.
-See `.env_tempate` and (here)[https://github.com/kennethreitz/dj-database-url#url-schema] for details.
-It will default to `sqlite:///tmp/db.sqlite`
+See `.env_tempate` and [here](https://github.com/kennethreitz/dj-database-url#url-schema) for details.
+It will default to `sqlite:///tmp/db.sqlite`.
+(If using MySQL, see the note about MySQL drivers in `scriptchart/settings.py`)
 ```
 $ touch tmp/db.sqlite
 $ pipenv run python manage.py migrate